Rastriya Swatantra Party: Policy platform

+Natural order of the economy

+The party endorses a "capitalistic" economy policy with individual rights.
+Industrial and commercial activities are off-limits to the government, which cannot interfere with economic relations between individuals, groups, classes, or entire nations.
+The party supports the idea that economic freedom will drive the economy to the prosperity and so does the planning and interference by the government disrupt the economy and have adverse effects.

 Electoral reform

 It also supports the introduction of recall elections, the right to reject and a provision for absentee ballots.
 The party also supports a directly elected prime minister and directly elected chief ministers for the seven provinces of Nepal.

 The party in its manifesto for the 2022 elections also supported the idea of a non-partisan president elected by an expanded electoral college which would incorporate elected representatives from ward chairs to federal lawmakers and also touted the idea of the chairman of the National Assembly acting as the de facto vice-president.
 The party also seeks to end political appointments in constitutional bodies and has called for the Constitutional Council to be scrapped and for appointments to constitutional bodies be recommended by the National Assembly and confirmed by the House of Representatives instead.
-The party has also called for the dissolution of provincial assemblies and district co-ordination committees and has stood in favour of a provincial council which would be elected by the heads of local governments in the province and the party chair Rabi Lamichhane did not cast his vote at the 2022 provincial elections.
+The party has also called for the dissolution of provincial assemblies, district co-ordination committees and has stood in favour of a provincial council which would be elected by the heads of local governments in the province.
+The party chair Rabi Lamichhane did not cast his vote at the 2022 provincial elections.